ajay75/protractor-cucumber-typescript-1/README.md

 npm run webdriver-start
 ```

-* The below command would create an output folder named 'typeScript' and transpile the .ts files to .js.
+* The below command would create an output folder named 'dist' and transpile the .ts files to .js.
 ```
 npm run build
 ```